-Koblenz, at the confluence of the Rhine and Mosel (Moselle) Rivers, has excellent transportation links making it a great departure port for day-trip riverboat cruises.
+Koblenz, at the confluence of the Rhine and Mosel (Moselle) Rivers, has excellent transportation links making it a great departure port for day-trip riverboat cruises in Germany.
 Several day excursion cruise boat lines operate from Koblenz with KD (Köln-Düsseldorfer) the largest and best-known cruising company.
 Cruises are possible from Koblenz to the UNESCO-listed Middle Rhine with the Loreley Rock and endless castles particularly popular.
 Many short panorama cruises take in the sights near Koblenz.
 Currently, downstream cruises to Remagen, Linz, Bonn, and eventually Cologne (Köln) are very rare.
 Day-excursions boat cruises are also possible from Koblenz on the Mosel (Moselle) River with Cochem and Moselkern (for Burg Eltz) the most popular destinations.

 Special savings deals are available on most lines with discounts for seniors, students, families, and on birthdays.
 Riverboat return tickets are only marginally more expensive than one-way boat fares but trains are a fast one-way transportation alternative when time is limited.